Windfern High School

 Windfern High School is a public secondary school located in unincorporated Harris County, Texas, United States.

 Windfern High School, often referred to as The Lighthouse, is a campus of choice in the Cypress-Fairbanks Independent School District.
 Windfern's main campus focus is graduation leading to post-high school education and lifelong learning.

 History

 The school opened in August 1995.

-Classes

-The main difference in classes from a regular Cypress-Fairbanks Independent School District high school campus is the class size as well as the unique contributions of the staff who believe every young person deserves more than one second chance.
-Classes at Windfern have an average of less than ten students per class with some classes having slightly more, and some having significantly less.
-This results in a highly satisfying and productive class room dynamic which results in high personal and academic growth.

-Classes at Windfern are offered in two-hour blocks, which is twice the length of a regular class at another Cypress-Fairbanks Independent School District high school.
-With this, the typical year-long (August–May) classes that are taken at other high schools are taken in one regular (August–December, January–May) semester at Windfern.
-The semesters at Windfern typically run from August–October and October–December, for the first "long semester."
-In the second part of the year, another two semesters are completed in the January–May period with the semester break coming in March.
-There is no actual time off between semesters (except for the two-week Holiday break in December).

-The unique structure of classes at Windfern allows a student who would have not graduated on time to "catch up" and actually graduate four years after they entered high school, or in other cases, earlier than expected (3 to 3.5 years).

 Students

-Windfern students generally fall between the ages of 17-21, and take anywhere from one to five classes per semester.
+Windfern students generally fall between the ages of 17 and 21, and take anywhere from one to five classes per semester.
 A student typically transfers to Windfern because certain challenges have delayed them in the pursuit of the traditional path to graduation.
 The reasons for these delays are widely varied and are truly unique to each student, therefore, an application process is employed to select which students would most benefit.

 A standard full Windfern course load is three two-hour classes..
 It is also not uncommon for a student to take only the one or two classes needed to graduate.
 Some students may arrive in the afternoon for a class, or may just come in the mornings.
 There is not a fixed regimen to which all students must adhere.